 Find out exactly why ‘The Matrix 4’ is not a good idea

-Reason 1: We, as a society, do not need to provide yet more fodder for Reddit users to grossly misunderstand source material and corrupt it into something sexist and weird and horrible.
+Reason 1 why The Matrix 4 is a bad idea: We, as a society, do not need to provide yet more fodder for Reddit users to grossly misunderstand source material and corrupt it into something sexist and weird and horrible.

 But apparently that’s not enough to stop the remake/sequel train!

 Lana Wachowski is set to write and direct a fourth film set in the world of The Matrix, with Keanu Reeves and Carrie-Anne Moss reprising their roles as Neo and Trinity.

 Warner Bros.
 Picture Group chairman Toby Emmerich made the announcement on Tuesday that Warner Bros. and Village Roadshow Pictures will produce and globally distribute the new The Matrix sequel: